bobiwembley/vagrant-kafka/README.md

-Vagrant - Kafka
+Vagrant - Kafka - grafana/prometheus

+**UPDATE** New version of kafka ( latest one in 2021/12/10) Now it's CentOS 7 with a grafana server and a kafka-worker to test an "infra-as-sandbox".
 =============

 Vagrant configuration to setup a partitioned Apache Kafka installation with clustered Apache Zookeeper.
+**Added** to this vagrant env. grafana/prometheus server to monitor kafka-cluster

 This configuration will start and provision six CentOS6 VMs:

 * Three hosts forming a three node Apache Zookeeper Quorum (Replicated ZooKeeper)
 * Three Apache Kafka nodes with one broker each

-Each host is a Centos 6.9 64-bit VM provisioned with JDK 8 and Kafka 1.1.0.
+Each host is a Centos 7 64-bit VM provisioned with JDK 8 and Kafka 2.12

 Here we will be using the verion of Zookeeper that comes pre-packaged with Kafka.
 This will be Zookeeper version 3.4.10 for the version of Kafka we use.

 Prerequisites
 -------------------------

-* Vagrant (tested with 2.0.2) **[make sure you are on 2.x.x version of Vagrant]**
+* Vagrant (tested with 2.2.19) **[make sure you are on 2.x.x version of Vagrant]**
-* VirtualBox (tested with 5.1.12)
+* VirtualBox (tested with 6.1.30 )

 Setup
 -------------------------